-Home-grown Crystal Jade Group has opened a brand-new “Crystal Jade Pavilion” concept, located within Crowne Plaza Changi Airport which is near Terminal 3.
+Home-grown Crystal Jade Group has started a “Crystal Jade Pavilion” concept, located at VivoCity.

 Many diners are familiar with Crystal Jade Group’s restaurants such as “Hong Kong Kitchen”, “La Mian Xiao Long Bao” and “Palace”.